Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Our Proposed Approach

 \subsection{Spatial Group-level ER via Non-volume Preserving Fusion (NVPF)}

 In this section, we present a novel fusion mechanism named Non-volume Preserving Fusion (NVPF), where a set of faces in a group is efficiently fused via a non-linear process with multiple-level CNN-based fusion units.

 The end goal of this structure is to obtain a group-level feature in the form of probability density distributions for emotion recognition.
-By this way, rather than simply concatenating or applying the weighted linear combination, separated facial features of the subjects can be naturally embedded into a unified group-level feature in NVPF and, therefore, boosting the performance of emotion recognition in later steps.
+In this way, rather than simply concatenating or applying the weighted linear combination, separated facial features of the subjects can be naturally embedded into a unified group-level feature in NVPF and, therefore, boosting the performance of emotion recognition in later steps.

 Formally, given a set of $N$ faces $\{\textbf{f}_1, \textbf{f}_2, ... \textbf{f}_N\}$ of $N$ subjects in a group, we first extract their representations in latent space using the \textbf{EmoNet} structure as $ \textbf{x}_i = \text{EmoNet}(\textbf{f}_i) \in \mathbb{R}^M, i=1..N $.
 These features are then stacked into a grouped feature $\mathbf{S}$ as follows.